 |Number of streams||3||1 (2 for Standard, 4 on Premium)||2 (Unlimited with Live TV and a $10 add-on)||3||4|

-We tested out Peacock's ad-supported free tier and its ad-supported $4.99 a month premium tier.
+I tested out Peacock's ad-supported free tier and its ad-supported $5 a month Premium tier.
 (You don't need a credit card to sign up for the free account, just an email address, which is nice.)
-Peacock promises that you'll see five minutes or less of ads per hour across both ad-supported tiers.
+Peacock promises that you'll see 5 minutes or less of ads per hour across both ad-supported tiers.
 But it does seem like if you pop in and out of a movie or show, the ad count may reset.
 And at least in my experience, there seemed to be fewer ads on the premium tier than the free tier, but I haven't tested it out long enough to know for sure.

 While watching Jurassic Park (which, as of Aug.
-1, has expired on Peacock and) on an Apple TV and a MacBook Air, I saw six ads sprinkled throughout the film, ranging from 20 to 60 seconds each.
-But when I started it on the iPhone app, I got a notice that I would watch 135 seconds of ads at the beginning, and none for the rest.
-I'd love to have that option on my Apple TV too to get the ads out of the way, but unfortunately you don't get to choose your ad format.
+1 2020, has expired on Peacock and moved over to Netflix) on an Apple TV and a MacBook Air, there were six ads sprinkled throughout the film, ranging from 20 to 60 seconds each.
+But when it played on the iPhone app, there was a notice that we would watch 135 seconds of ads at the beginning, and none for the rest.
+That option would be great to have on the Apple TV too to get the ads out of the way, but unfortunately you don't get to choose your ad format.

 On episodes of Saturday Night Live, there were seven to nine ads sprinkled throughout the episode on both mobile and TV.
-This is about the same ad experience as watching on, or on regular live TV -- but, of course, it's free.
+This is about the same ad experience as watching on Hulu's $6-a-month ad-supported plan, or on regular live TV -- except it's free.

-Otherwise, the ad experience varied depending on show and device.
-I don't love ads (who does?), but they weren't intrusive enough for me to want to upgrade to a $9.99 plan, at least right now.
+Otherwise, the ad experience varied depending on the show and device.
+I don't love ads (who does?), but they weren't intrusive enough for me to want to upgrade to a $10 plan, at least right now.